 - is a source of pride and positive energy for your organization and community?

 What would it mean to your community and your organization if you could do fiscal sponsorship “the right way” to help launch and grow new nonprofits tackling meaningful issues in your community or sector?

 Well, that is exactly what we do — take you through a five-stage process to plot your path to success, review your program’s financials, risk, and operations to provide you and your team with the materials and training to get your Program running smoothly.

-- A Fiscal Sponsorship Roadmap so your goals are clear and you know exactly what to expect from your program.
+- Clarity on your goals so you know exactly what to expect from your program.

-- A risk and legal assessment so you can sleep at night knowing your program is compliant and protected.
+- An assessment of your risk, so you can make any adjustments you need to, and ultimately sleep at night knowing your program is compliant and protected.

 - The fee for the Review & Refresh Program is usually between $9,000-$12,000, but varies depending on your specific needs and program.
-Please get in touch to discuss.
+Please book a time to discuss.

 - Length of Engagement: We can usually get the introductory call scheduled within two weeks or so, and if we move forward, the Program usually takes about 3-4 months to complete.
 After the training, we’ll be available via phone and email for 60 days to provide immediate support.
 (Additional, ongoing support can also be included for an additional fee.)